ahmontero/ahmontero/README.md

 ### Hi there 👋

+## Warning

+Most of my GitHub projects are old code hacked together and doesn't necessarily best represent me as an engineer :grin:

 <!--
 **ahmontero/ahmontero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.